 Fortunately, this one is not very high on the list and is only a problem for a quarter to one-third of patients.
 Typically, having a migraine does not mean you will vomit, but it’s not a bad idea to keep a container close by during an attack in case you can’t make the journey to the bathroom.

 If you have chronic migraines, or get them frequently enough that you are eager to find a permanent, natural solution, upper cervical chiropractic care could be the right option for you.
 Many people like yourself are looking for remedies that don’t involve medications and the unwanted side effects they bring.
 There are a number of lifestyle changes that can help alleviate migraine onset, for example, eating on a regular basis, exercising daily, avoiding triggers if possible, and sleeping 8 hours per night.
 When these steps are not enough, it is important to know what other options are available to you.

 Upper cervical chiropractic is a specific kind of chiropractic care that specializes in the upper two bones of the spine.
-Precise measurements are taken during examination using diagnostic imaging, followed by a gentle adjustment that is tailored to meet the individual needs of each patient.
-These adjustments are unique because the adjustments are long-lasting, giving the body time to heal the damage that was done by the misalignment.
+Practitioners take precise measurements using diagnostic imaging, followed by a gentle adjustment.
+These adjustments are unique because they are long-lasting, giving the body time to heal.
 An upper cervical misalignment like this can disrupt cerebral blood flow and brainstem function (both are contributors to migraine symptoms).
 Upper cervical chiropractic focuses on the underlying cause of the problem, not just the symptoms.

-If you are having any of these migraine symptoms, especially if you have had a head or neck trauma in the past, we strongly recommend upper cervical care as a possible solution.
+If you are having any of these symptoms, we strongly recommend upper cervical care as a possible solution.
 For more information, contact a practice in your local area by using the Upper Cervical Awareness search feature.